COVID-19 Update: SDP&A cares about our clients, community and the public during this unprecedented time of the COVID-19 pandemic. Read More

 Labor Certifications are available for qualifying foreign workers coming into the United States for employment opportunities.
 The purpose of a labor certification and visa is to ensure that foreign workers are not displacing qualified U.S. workers.
 Labor Certification options are available for United States employers who wish to hire qualifying foreign workers.

+Before your employer even fills an application for a PERM certification, steps must be taken to qualify for the labor certificate.
 To begin the process of obtaining labor certification for employees, the employer must prepare the following:

 There are several forms required to apply for a Foreign Labor Certification depending on specific circumstances.
 Typically, applications may be submitted to the Department of Labor and passed along to the United States Citizenship and Immigrations Services (USCIS) for approval.